101 Yoga Lesson Planning Ideas

 - BODY AREA

 Yoga Lesson Plans Focusing On A THEME

-There are literally millions of yoga class themes you can pluck from the either.
+There are literally millions of yoga class themes you can pluck from the ether.
 Let your imagination go slightly bonkers.

-Remember to constantly let you students know what the theme is!
+Remember to constantly let your students know what the theme is!

 Briefly mentioning your theme at the beginning of class and never mentioning it again is not a theme.
 It’s a normal yoga class.
 To make your classes stand out so that your students keep coming back, you need to mention your theme 10, 20, 30 or more times during the class.
 Then your ‘theme’ will sink into the hearts and minds of your students.

 Below I give examples of how to set the theme at the beginning of a class…